tannerghosen/PasswordGeneratorAPI/README.md

 # Summary
 ## What is this program and how was it made?
 This is a password generator API that runs using JavaScript through Node.js and the Express.js back-end framework.
-It can generate random passwords of specified length (or a default of 16) in multiple formats (JSON or XML, depending on your use of the API) and has a password validation function as an extra bonus.
+It can generate random passwords of specified length (or a default of 16) in multiple formats (JSON only at the moment<!-- or XML -->, depending on your use of the API) and has a password validation function as an extra bonus.

 ## How can I run it?